dgarnitz/vectorflow/README.md

     'JobID': job_id
 }
 ```

+### Raw Embeddings Webhook
+If you wish to use VectorFlow only for chunking and generating embeddings, pass a `WebhookURL` parameter in the body of the `/embed` request and a `X-Webhook-Key` as a header.
+VectorFlow assumes a webhook key is required for writing back to any endpoint.

 ### VectorFlow API Client
 The easiest way to use VectorFlow is with the our testing client, located in `src/testing_client.py`.
 Running this script will submit a document to VectorFlow for embedding.
 You can change the values to match your configuration.